anuraga-sankepally/anuraga-sankepally/README.md

 ###

-<p align="left">Welcome to my GitHub profile!
-I am a passionate engineer with a Master's in Mechanical Engineering (Robotics) from the University of Cincinnati and a Bachelor's in Mechanical Engineering from Osmania University, India.
-Currently a Graduate Assistant at the RISC Lab, my research focuses on innovative strategies for precise navigation of Unmanned Aerial Vehicles (UAVs), including optimal landmark activation based cooperative navigation.
-With industry experience as a Drone Engineer Intern at Cattle Quants and as a Design Engineer at Stellantis India, I bring a unique blend of skills in robotics, computer vision, and design engineering.
-Check out my projects involving Localization, SLAM, computer vision and motion planning.</p>
+<p align="left">About Me
+👋 Hi, I’m Anuraga Sankepally, a Machine Learning Engineer and Robotics Enthusiast with expertise in autonomous systems, computer vision, and AI-driven solutions.
+I hold a Master’s in Robotics from the University of Cincinnati and a Bachelor’s in Mechanical Engineering from Osmania University.

+🔭 I specialize in:

+Developing machine learning models for object detection, anomaly detection, and sensor failure prediction.

+Building autonomous navigation systems using ROS, LiDAR, and computer vision.

+Optimizing algorithms for drones and robots, leveraging GPS, IMU, and camera data.

+💡 Skills: Python, C++, PyTorch, TensorFlow, ROS, AWS, Docker, OpenCV.

+🚀 Highlights:

+Improved 3D object detection accuracy by 14% for autonomous driving.

+Built a U-NET-based system for cattle anomaly detection with 96.2% precision.

+Automated image analysis, reducing manual processing time by ~1 day.</p>

 ###